Albert Bandura

 Professional Life

-He entered the University of British Columbia and stumbled onto his career by choosing a psychology class as a filler for his curriculum.
-He instantly fell in love with the field and earned his B.A in only three years, also achieving the Bolocan Award in Psychology.
-He continued his studies at the University of Iowa, and earned his M.A. and his Ph.D. from that school.
 While at the University of Iowa, Bandura studied under Kenneth Spence and was influenced by his predecessor, Clark Hull.
 Bandura began experimenting with imagery, reciprocal determinism, and representation.
-He began to develop a collection of theoretical and analytical skills and was able to offer psychologists a new approach to the evaluation of the mental process, aside from the traditional model of psychoanalysis.
-Bandura interned briefly at the Wichita Kansas Guidance Center, and eventually began teaching at Stanford University in 1953, where he has remained for more than half a century.
+He began to develop a set of theoretical and analytical skills and was able to offer psychologists a new approach to the evaluation of the mental process, aside from the traditional model of psychoanalysis.
+Bandura interned briefly at the Wichita Kansas Guidance Center and eventually began teaching at Stanford University in 1953, where he has remained ever since.
+He currently holds the position of professor emeritus.

 Contribution to Psychology